Biogas plants: flexible production of renewable energy from biomass

 Vogelsang comes to the aid of biogas plant operators with the BIOGASmax concept for systematic consultation to increase the efficiency of existing biogas plants.

-Biogas has a long tradition in Germany.
-The first biogas plants were built by farmers in the middle of the last century.
-In the 1980s and 1990s, individual pioneers started working on the technology with renewed vigor.
-The passing of legislation promoting biogas plants saw the first biogas boom at the beginning of the new millennium.
-Today, in Germany alone there are approximately 10,000 biogas plants (depending on the counting method used), providing power to the population - across Europe there are over 17,000.
+Today in Germany alone there are approximately 10,000 biogas plants (depending on the counting method used), providing power to the population - across Europe there are over 17,000.
 The average size of a biogas plant differs from country to country based on the type of biomass used.
 This means that in some countries, small biogas plants are particularly encouraged.
-In Germany, these are plants up to maximum 75 kWel that recycle almost exclusively agricultural waste.
+In Germany, these are plants up to a maximum 75 kWel that recycle almost exclusively agricultural waste.
 On the other hand, there are also large plants generating several megawatts (MW).
 The input materials are recycled renewable materials, as well as household organic waste and food waste.

 Applications on biogas plants